devbymike/mk3y.com/_posts/2015-04-22-38-Days-Remote-8-Days-Left-in-Florida.md

 We’re moving from Florida in 8 days!
 Yes!

+We have been planning and dreaming of doing this since last June.

-We sold all our stuff and moved out of our home.We purchased a Ram truck and Airstream travel trailer in August for this journey.
+We sold all our stuff and moved out of our home.
+We purchased a Ram truck last July and an Airstream travel trailer last August for this journey.

 We’re heading North to visit our families before heading in the direction of our hearts desires; WEST.